The Wild Child: Filming

-Filming took place on location in Aveyron, France, from July to August 1969, so as not to interrupt Cargol's education.
+Filming took place on location in the Auvergne region, principally in Aubiat, from July to August 1969, so as not to interrupt Cargol's education.
 It was Truffaut's first film with cinematographer Néstor Almendros, who went on to work with Truffaut on eight more films.
 The film included several references to the aesthetics of silent films, such as using an iris shutter to end scenes and filming it in black and white.
 Truffaut directed first-time actor Cargol by instructing him to pretend to be different animals or people during specific scenes, such as "be like a dog", or "like a horse", or even "like Harpo Marx."
 During the shoot, Cargol was given a 8mm camera and stated that he would become "the first gypsy director", however Cargol only appeared as an actor in one more film.
 Truffaut later said that during the making of the film he "saw that the cinema helped his evolution.
 In my opinion, the difference between Jean-Pierre Cargol before the film and after it is astonishing."
 Truffaut had scripted a sequence in which Victor is depicted struggling against the harsh weather conditions of winter in the wild, but budgetary limitations forced him to cut out the scenes.
 The film has very little dialogue and is mostly dominated with Itard's voice-over, making it close to a silent film.
 The use of iris-ing in and out of Victor not only reinforced the film's affinity with silent films, but often symbolized Victor's coming out of and going into darkness.
 The film's music was arranged by Antoine Duhamel and consists of music by Antonio Vivaldi.